ProteinGym/proteingym-base/docs/decisions/0007-dataset-splits.md

 > See Wikipedia on this [subsets](https://en.wikipedia.org/wiki/Set_(mathematics)#Subsets)

-When splitting a dataset the following operations hold true:
+When splitting a dataset into two, the following operations hold true:

 ```
 split_1 union split_2 equals dataset